The rocky knoll of Dundurn might only be 112m high but it packs in a great deal of interest, both historic and scenic.

 A path is easy to find and is only steep for a short ascent of the actual knoll.
 En route to the top you can visit a burial ground and the remains of St. Fillan’s Chapel, dating back to the 1300s.

-For more information about the trail up Dundurn click here.
+Find out more about the trail up Dundurn.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.